steve-crouch/course-material.old/software_project_management/continuous_integration/ga_testing_python.md

 1. add the `workflow_dispatch` trigger, just like in the basic file

-1. Change the last line to `python -m pytest -m tests/test_models.py`, so it runs
+1. Change the last line to `python -m pytest tests/test_models.py`, so it runs

 Then use the web interface to commit the changes.
 Go over to the *Actions* tab to see it running.